 Hello Fellow Readers, Last week’s column about removing moss from retaining walls (an idea I don’t favor as stark walls softened by mossy volunteers is magnificent) inspired questions about removing moss and lichen from tree trunks.
 But there’s no reason to remove it

 Hello Fellow Readers, Last week, I received a text from Chris of Blairstown, “Look what we’re doing today, getting the moss off the retaining wall.”
 He shared pictures to boot.
 “Nooooo,” I wrote back with the big-eyed emoji, then added a wink and a smile.
 To follow is the story about

-Hello fellow readers, To lime or not to lime, that was the question from Craig of Andover.
-His brother Chris of Blairstown then asked if there was a moss killer he could use.
-True there seems to be a routine among perfect lawn enthusiasts to lime every spring and fall without knowing
+Hello fellow readers, To lime or not to lime lawns, that was the question from Craig of Andover, NJ.
+His brother, Chris of Blairstown, then asked if there was a moss killer he could use.
+True, there seems to be a routine among perfect lawn enthusiasts to lime every spring and fall wit